|

 How to perform the exercise

-- The athlete is to stand feet shoulder width apart and
+- The athlete is to stand feet shoulder-width apart and

-your knees slightly bent facing their assistant
+their knees slightly bent facing their assistant.

 - The athlete holds the medicine ball with both hands at chest